KeisukeYamashita/create-comment/README.md

           comment: Comment for Issue or GitHub Pull Request
 ```

-### Close issues where the title does not match a specified prefix
+### Post a comment and close the previous same comment

 This is just an example to show one way in which this action can be used.